planq-network/planq-docs/getting-started/introduction.md

 The Planq protocol engineering team contributes actively to open-source projects of the Ethereum and Cosmos ecosystem.

-Through its strategic partnership with Crypto.com, a leading custodial crypto platform, Planq can leverage easy on-ramp and access for an addressable user community of more than 70 million users worldwide.
+Through its strategic partnership with Leap Wallet, a leading custodial crypto platform, Planq can leverage easy on-ramp and access for an addressable user community of more than 70 million users worldwide.

 ## Ecosystem support